No need for a time machine when you visit Transylvania - the place feels as if it hasn't changed for centuries.

-Romania might be one of the recent slew of new EU member states, but feels a world away from Brussels.
+Romania might be one of the newer EU member states, but feels a world away from Brussels.
 No bad thing in the current climate, you might be thinking, and it's certainly true that anyone looking for a dose of a slower pace of life and maybe a more old-fashioned appreciation of the natural world could do a lot worse than head east.

 Why we think you’ll love it

 - One third of Europe's remaining large carnivores - bears, wolves and Lynx - inhabit the Carpathian Mountains

 - Explore the restaurants and nightlife of Bucharest's Lipscani District, then spend the following day checking out the sites, including the insane Palace of Parliament of Ceauceascu fame

 - Head up into Transylvania to Bran Castle, said to be an inspiration for Bram Stoker's Dracula and one time hideout of Vlad the Impaler, and also make sure to take in the beautiful, fortified medieval town of Sighisoara and the UNESCO World Heritage site of Viscri

 Romania Holidays: The Detail